conventional-changelog/conventional-changelog/packages/conventional-changelog-core/readme.md

 Type: `promise`, `function` or `object`

-This should serve as a default value for other arguments of `conventionalChangelogCore` so it could be overwritten.
+This should serve as default values for other arguments of `conventionalChangelogCore` so you don't need to rewrite the same or similar config across your projects.
+Any value in this could be overwritten.
 If this is a promise (recommended if async), it should resolve with the config.
 If this is a function, it expects a node style callback with the config object.
 If this is an object, it is the config object.
 The config object should include context, gitRawCommitsOpts, parserOpts and writerOpts.